GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Conditions.md

   • Ignores the effects of cold, necrotic, psychic and toxic attacks.

-  • Not subject to incapaitation.
+  • Not subject to incapacitation.

-  • Is not afected by wounds at the time of occurance, but will still receive them and their effects when restored.
+  • Is not affected by wounds at the time of occurrance, but will still receive them and their effects when restored.

   • Does not lose hitpoints as a result of attacks.